Hasmelash95/cherry-leaves-mildew/README.md

 * Yes, see User Stories section.

 6. Ethical or Privacy concerns?
-* The client provided the data under an NDA (non-disclosure agreement) so data should be placed in the gitignore file.
+* The client provided the data under an NDA (non-disclosure agreement).

 7. Does the data suggest a particular model?
 * Yes, a binary classifier.